Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 Previously, a TFM was described by a **fmc** object in which a **tfmDescriptions** was nested.
 These are now two different processes in two different groups that are interconnected.

-Converting previous **fmc** objects to new **ultrasonicMatrixCapture** array items require some important modifications.
+Converting previous **fmc** objects to new **ultrasonicMatrixCapture** array items require some significant modifications.
 Please refer to the following tables for correspondance between previous properties and new ones.

 Previous **fmc** object in version 3.3: